(A) How is self-employment income determined?

 If on an annual basis the seasonal employment either averages thirty hours of work per week, or produces earnings averaging at least the federal minimum wage multiplied by thirty hours per week, the assistance group member engaged is exempt from registering even in non-work periods.

-For example, if an individual works a minimum of one thousand five hundred sixty hours during the season (thirty hours times fifty-two) or earns the equivalent of this multiplied by the federal minimum wage, he or she is exempt from work registration even during the off-seasons.
-If the annual average does not meet the minimum for exemption, the member must register for work unless another exemption is met.
+For example, when an individual works a minimum of one thousand five hundred sixty hours during the season (thirty hours times fifty-two) or earns the equivalent of this multiplied by the federal minimum wage, he or she is exempt from work registration even during the off-seasons.
+When the annual average does not meet the minimum for exemption, the member must register for work unless another exemption is met.

 Promulgated Under: 111.15

 Rule Amplifies: 329.04, 329.042, 5101.54

 Prior Effective Dates: 6/2/80; 10/1/81; 9/27/82; 5/1/86 (Emer.); 6/15/86 (Emer.); 8/1/86 (Emer.); 10/1/86; 8/1/87 (Emer.); 10/25/87; 1/5/90 (Emer.); 3/22/90 (Emer.); 10/1/90; 5/1/96; 4/1/97 (Emer.); 6/6/97; 2/1/99; 6/1/01 (Emer.); 8/27/01; 2/1/04, 1/01/09, 8/01/10, 12/1/11